 I thank my hon.
 Friend for his question.
 The sheer strength of expression here, both in the press and in Parliament, will I think make a strong impression in itself.
 We will make sure our counterparts, and in particular our high commissioner Richard Lindsay, are made well aware of the universal strength of opinion on this matter and the desire to ensure that we regularise our relations with Brunei partly by seeing genuine progress amidst the concerns raised here today.

 I echo the sentiments of my hon.
 Friend the Member for West Dunbartonshire (Martin Docherty-Hughes), and wish to express my own grave concerns about these changes to the penal code in respect of both stoning and amputation.
 As hon.
-Members have rightly outlined, this affects not only the LGBT community but potentially also many young vulnerable children and women in particular.
+Members have rightly outlined, this affects not only the LGBT community but potentially many young vulnerable children and women in particular.
 Will the Government continue to exercise their diplomatic and foreign policy efforts in condemning these practices, and at every opportunity call on Brunei to ensure its human rights obligations are upheld?
 It is shocking and barbaric that in 2019 people can be stoned to death for who they love, so I call on the Minister to simply make every effort possible to bring Brunei into compliance.

 I thank the hon.
 Lady for her words, and I agree.
 It is important to stress that these threats against what seem like minorities are actually threats to us all—threats to the liberty of all of us.
 That is the single most important message we will endeavour to get across.

 I welcome my right hon.
 Friend’s statement and fully endorse the actions he says he will take.
 Can he advise the House on what he will do to proactively engage with international allies, partners and organisations beyond the Commonwealth to lobby Brunei to reverse this abhorrent decision?